OfficeDev/Office-Samples/Excel-Add-in-Custom-Function-Using-WebWorker/README.md

 If you open the task pane you will see an animated bouncing ball.
 You can see the effect of blocking the UI thread by entering `=WebWorkerSample.TEST_UI_THREAD(50000)` into a cell.
 The bouncing ball will stop for a few seconds while the result is calculated.

 ### File structure
-(DELETE) Use copilot chat @workspace to generate folder structure
 ```
 | .eslintrc.json
 | .gitignore